|147C.05||SCOPE OF PRACTICE.|

 (7) perform other duties authorized for advisory councils by chapter 214, as directed by the board.

-(b) The board may prorate the initial annual license fee.
+The board may prorate the initial annual license fee.
 All licensees are required to pay the full fee upon license renewal.
-The revenue generated from the fees must be deposited in an account in the state government special revenue fund.

 Official Publication of the State of Minnesota